-Autonomous Sanctions (Designated Persons and Entities and Declared Persons - Iran) Amendment (No. 1) Instrument 2023
+Autonomous Sanctions (Designated Persons and Entities and Declared Persons - Iran) Amendment (No.3) Instrument 2023

-Autonomous sanctions are measures not involving the use of armed force which the Australian Government imposes as a matter of foreign policy in response to situations of international concern, including the general oppression of people in Iran including the continued systematic persecution of Iranian women and girls.
+Autonomous sanctions are measures not involving the use of armed force which the Australian Government imposes as a matter of foreign policy in response to situations of international concern.
+This includes Iran's escalatory behaviour in relation to nuclear developments and ballistic missiles, the oppression of the people of Iran, and undermining the territorial integrity of another country.

 The Autonomous Sanctions Regulations 2011 (the Regulations) make provision for, among other things, the proscription of persons or entities for autonomous sanctions, in relation to Iran.
-Regulation 6 of the Regulations enables the Minister for Foreign Affairs (the Minister) to designate a person or entity for targeted financial sanctions and/or declare a person for the purposes of a travel ban, in a range of circumstances, including if the Minister is satisfied (pursuant to paragraph (c) of item 4 of regulation 6 of the Regulations) that the person or entity is engaging in, is responsible for or is complicit in, or has engaged in, been responsible for or been complicit in any of the following:
+Regulation 6 of the Regulations enables the Minister for Foreign Affairs (the Minister) to designate a person or entity for targeted financial sanctions and/or declare a person for the purposes of a travel ban, in a range of circumstances, including if the Minister is satisfied (pursuant to item 4 of regulation 6, 'Iran criteria') that the person or entity: